 NB.
 I've kept the same URL again, this time, so that the Disqus comments stay intact.
-Though the number is getting large, so perhaps the May(?) update might start a new URL from scratch?
+Though the number is getting large, so perhaps the Autumn(?) update might start a new URL from scratch?
 It all depends....!

 With regards to the 'curated' bit in the title, all of these titles have been personally checked or recommended by a trusted reader of the site.
 See below the table for some helpful notes and background.

 NB.
 I've included (and marked as such) the new Store-packaged PWAs (Progressive Web Applications).
 While not UWP, they're in the same category in my mind, and install in the usual way, but working with the Edge engine on Windows 10.
 Note that I've also included a few PWAs which haven't been professionally packaged in UWP wrappers - they're usually here because they're so fully featured or are for a major service.
 But don't let that stop you seeking other PWAs out too, via our Flow stories and via portals like Appscope.